prathameshholay/HackathonProject/README.md

 Tabbed Organization:
 Gkeep provides three distinct tabs - Notes, Archives, and Trash Bin - enabling users to categorize their notes effortlessly and maintain a clutter-free workspace.
 Note Creation and Archiving, Deleting:
 Users can easily create new notes by providing a title and description.
-Existing notes can be deleted and archived seamlessly, allowing for unwanted  and managed  and revisions.
+Existing notes can be deleted and archived seamlessly, allowing for managed notes and notes revisions.
 Archiving and Deleting:
 Gkeep allows users to archive notes, keeping them accessible yet out of the way.
 Deleted notes are moved to the trash bin, offering a safety net before permanent removal.
 Responsive Design: